 Flowers

 The flowering plant produces one terminal umbel that is larger and flowers earlier than the other umbels (Burmester 2010).
 The inflorescence is a dense, subglobose or ovoid capitulum, 1.5-3 cm in length and an average of 2 cm across (Bodkin 1986; Stace 2010) with ovate, spiny bracts.
 The inflorescence is pale blue to conspicuously amethystine.
 Each inflorescence contains 25-50, pedicellate, inconspicuous five-petalled flowers.
 Sepals are 4-5 mm long, ovate-lanceolate, aristate, and bluish.
 Petals are light blue, each about 10 mm long.
-Flowers are composed of purplish-bluish filament, sometimes more pink (Sell & Murrell 2009).
+Flowers are composed of purplish-bluish filaments, sometimes more pink (Sell & Murrell 2009).
 The bracteoles are 3-cuspidate, nearly three-lobed, greenish above and below, never bicoloured, 2.5-4 cm in length, herbaceous or coriaceous, and ovate or ovate-lanceolate (Mathias & Lincoln 1941).
 In the axils of the bracts, branches (paraclades) develop up to a third order, with further flower heads on these.
 Thus a whorl develops below the terminal umbel.
 Fertile seeds develop mainly in the upper flower heads.
 The number of flower heads is usually, but not necessarily always, larger in older individuals (Burmester 2010).
 The close agglomeration of flowers in a flower head and the coloured bracts serve to attract insects (Hegi 1975).
 During the flowering season, cells enclose anthocyanins which cause the colour and dissipate with drying at the end of the growing season (Eberle 1979).

 The ovary is epigynous with an anatropous ovule.
 Nectar glands, with nectar of high glucose content (about 2%), occur on a disc at the base of the flowers (Eberle 1979).
 Flowering starts with the basal flowers of the inflorescence and procedes upwards (Eberle 1979).
 The flowers are protandrous (Bell 1971), and the style is receptive 3-5 days after anthesis (Burmester 2010).
 Flowers are usually cross-pollinated but selfing is possible (Klotz, Kühn & Durka 2002).